 Publishers are responsible for the music itself and ensure that it is protected by copyright laws.
 They handle the future use of the music, as when music is covered by another band, for example.

 When everyone else is paid including the artist, the record label generally receives about 60% of the revenue.

 It might be a good idea to research other record labels and examine their commission models.
 Once you know your costs, you can use this Step By Step profit margin calculator to determine your mark-up and final price points.
 Remember, the prices you use at launch should be subject to change if warranted by the market.

 Who?
 Identify your target market

 Your target market will depend on the genre you choose.
 It’s probably wise to first find promising artists, then orient your label and promotions toward their genre.

 Where?
 Choose your business premises

-You can have a studio in your home at first and run the entire business from there.
-As you grow, however, you will likely need an office and a separate space for your studio.
-Find commercial space to rent in your area on Loopnet, Craigslist, Crexi and Commercial Cafe.
+In the early stages, you can have a studio in your home at first and run the entire business from there to keep costs low.
+But as your business grows, you’ll likely need to hire workers for various roles and may need to rent out an office and a separate space for your studio.
+You can find commercial space to rent in your area on sites such as Craigslist, Crexi, and Instant Offices.

 - Central location accessible via public transport